IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 >[!NOTE]
 > All outputs are emitted regardless if the change happened programatically or by a user interaction with the component UI.
-> `totalRecords` property is essential when fetching data from a remote service - in this case `totalRecords` needs to equal the total number of records existing in the remote data source.

 ## Remote Paging with IgxPaginator
 Remote paging can be achieved by declaring a service, responsible for data fetching and a component, which will be responsible for the Grid construction and data subscription.For more detailed information, check the [`@@igComponent Remote Data Operations`](remote-data-operations.md#remote-paging) topic.